Anuragjuneja/Stock_Analysis/README.md

 - Tabulate

 ## Data Collection
-The data for this project is collected from  Yahoo Finance.
+The data for this project is collected from Yahoo Finance, focusing on daily closing prices of various stocks.

 ## Model Training and Prediction

 ### Data Preprocessing:
-- Each stock's closing prices are normalized using `MinMaxScaler`.
+- Normalize each stock's closing prices using `MinMaxScaler`.
-- Data is split into training (95%) and testing (5%) sets.
+- Split the data into training (95%) and testing (5%) sets.

 ### Model Architecture:
-- The LSTM model consists of two LSTM layers with 128 and 64 units respectively.
+- The LSTM model consists of two LSTM layers with 128 and 64 units, respectively.
-- The model is trained to predict the next day's closing price based on the past 100 days of data.
+- The model is trained to predict the next day's closing price using the past 100 days of data.

 ### Prediction:
-- After training, the model is tested on the test data, and predictions are generated.
+- After training, the model generates predictions on the test data.
-- The root mean square error (RMSE) is calculated to evaluate the performance.
+- The performance is evaluated using root mean square error (RMSE).

 ## Trend Analysis
-For each stock, the project analyzes the trends (whether the price goes up or down) of the actual and predicted prices:
+The project examines the trends (whether prices increase or decrease) of the actual and predicted stock prices:

 ### Trend Calculation:
-- The trends for both actual and predicted prices are calculated using the difference between consecutive days.
+- Trends for both actual and predicted prices are calculated based on the difference between consecutive days.

 ### Trend Matching:
-- The project compares the trends for the last 50 days and counts how many times the predicted trend matches the actual trend.
+- The trends for the last 50 days are compared, and the number of matching trends between actual and predicted values is counted.

 ## Portfolio Optimization
-In addition to stock price prediction, this project also includes portfolio optimization.
-The goal is to minimize risk (variance) while achieving a user-defined return threshold.
-The optimization is performed on the following stocks:
+Beyond stock price prediction, the project also delves into portfolio optimization.
+The goal is to create an optimized portfolio that minimizes risk (variance) while meeting a specific return threshold.
+This optimization is conducted on the following stocks:
 - TCS
 - NESTLEIND
 - TITAN